 Quickly identify and address SQL queries that are dragging down database performance with the Top SQL view.

 The preview release of SentryOne Monitor will let you monitor up to ten database targets.
 Support for more targets will be available in a future release.

 SentryOne Monitor can monitor database targets on your local network or on virtual machines in AWS and Azure.
-You can also monitor databases on Azure SQL Database Managed Instance.
+You can also monitor databases on Amazon RDS, Azure SQL DB and Azure SQL Database Managed Instance.

 You’ll need to install the SentryOne client application on a system with access to your database monitoring targets.
 The SentryOne client includes a collection service and a local SQL Server Express database that enable secure data collection from databases that are not exposed to the Internet.

-After you install the SentryOne client and configure your targets, you’ll be able to do all of your monitoring from any web browser with our Universal Client portal at https://monitor.sentryone.com.
+After you install the SentryOne client and configure your targets, you’ll be able to do all of your monitoring from any web browser at https://monitor.sentryone.com.

 Use the Health view to see which database targets have events detected.
 You can click on an event to see more details and information.

 The Alerts view will show you potential issues that SentryOne Monitor has detected in your environment.
 You can also select Alerts for email notification.

 The built-in Performance Analysis Dashboard lets you view performance data over time.
 It shows the most relevant metrics that our SQL Server experts recommend, including SQL Server activity, waits, and memory as well as Windows OS resource utilization.
 You can also create your own dashboards with customized views.